In this article, I want to share with you my six best and natural ways to fight depression.

-With somewhat of an ease, positive, upbeat music can uplift a victim of depression from the pits of gloom to the highest levels of happiness while connecting to the depth and intensity of a particular song.
+Positive, upbeat music can uplift a victim of depression from the pits of gloom to the highest levels of happiness.
+This is all while connecting to the depth and intensity of a particular song.

 Of course, the right music is needed for this.
 Play music that’s fun, upbeat, happy, the kind that makes you wanna get up and dance or do something pleasurable or productive.
 Don’t play gloomy, slow, negative lyrics.

 - St. John’s Wort.

 - Maintaining close connections to family and friends.

 These are my natural ways of fighting depression when and if it comes up.
 Personally, these methods have worked excellently for me, better than others.